ChristineDu/Levenshtein/README.md

 # Levenshtein
-Matlab calculation for Levenshtein algorithm
+Matlab calculation for Levenshtein algorithm.

+Input: two cell arrays for hypotheses and references. each element is a string sentence.
+Output: substitution error, insertion error, delete error and LEV_DIST.